jiuweigui/metasploit-modules/README.md

-Seriously broken stuff I'm currently working on.
+Metasploit-Framework modules that I've finished or currently working on.